artclarke/humble-video/README.md

 The 'brew' utility is your on Mac OS X friend.
 Use it often.
 You can install yasm using that.

+    brew install pkg-config
     brew install yasm
     brew install valgrind

 Also, on Mac OS X the Valgrind test suite only works for 64-bit builds.

+To cross-compile for linux and windows in addition to Mac OS X, run:

+    # On your Mac OS X terminal
+    mvn install
+    vagrant up

+    # Once your vagrant box is provisioned
+    vagrant ssh

+    # From the Vagrant shell
+    cd /vagrant
+    mvn install

 ## Linux Build Notes